barbsjean/Steam_data_analysis/Script for Presentation.md

 [click on YELLOW BUCKET 2ND FROM TOP] - on average games developed by CAPCOM that have between 2 Million and 5 Million owners have an average game price of $33, have played over 2,000 mins and over 41,000 players were online at the same time playing their games. [unclock YELLOW BUCKET ON GRAPH]

 [click on SAME YELLOW BUCKET 3RD FROM TOP] - looking at the same owner bucket we see that games published by Electronic Arts have an average of $23 in game price, have played over 2,000 mils but had almost 100,000 players online at the same time playing their games. [unclick YELLOW BUCKET or click on heading...]

+Now, you can choose to pick an owner bucket as well.
+If we were to look at data from the games that had 50 THOUSAND TO 100 THOUSAND, you can see how it interacts along with each top 5 developer and publisher.

 ----------------------------------------------------------------------------------------------